milosgarunovic/ep_booster/docs/README.md

 3. Add LED and current limiting resistor R15 to the schematic so it's complete, but it doesn't have to be on the board
 4. Make 3D case that should be the same size as battery, so positioning can be like two batteries one next to other, but should keep in mind the switches and pot, they should be available for easy modification.
+5. Experiment with different capacitor values like the one from amp-fx, to see if there's anything better or is it maybe per bass better